reactive-streams/reactive-streams-jvm/README.md

 ## Legal

-This project is a collaboration between Netflix, Twitter, RedHat, Pivotal and Typesafe.
+This project is a collaboration between engineers from Netflix, Twitter, RedHat, Pivotal, Typesafe and many others.
 The code is offered to the Public Domain in order to allow free use by interested parties who want to create compatible implementations.
 For details see `COPYING`.